AltspaceVR/altspacevr-project-impostor-rendering/README.md

 # Part 2 - Enhancements

-Now that you have a working cursor, and can point at and select objects, now build some functionality that might be fun in VR that showcases your skills and creativity.
-This is the open ended part of the project, and is your chance to blow us away!
+Now that you have a basic working impostor, add some functionality that would be fun in VR that showcases your skills and creativity.
+This is the open ended part of the project and is your chance to blow us away!

 Some potential ideas:

-- Use the cursor to manipulate objects, and add multiplayer!
+- Support a directional or point light

-- Improve the cursor to be more usable.
+- Generate normal or displacement maps for the impostor

-- Add some custom shaders, behaviors, or effects to objects to show off your graphics chops.
+- Use tricks to minimize the need to do a full rerender of impostor

-- Add a control scheme or widgets that let the user do stuff with objects.
+- Support large numbers of objects or complex hierarchies

-- Create some kind of interactive game.
+- Add caching or offline generation

-- Anything you want!
-Got some new Unity technique you want to try?
-Use this as an excuse!
-Don’t feel limited by the sample scene, feel free to create a new scene and leverage your cursor code in some novel way.
+- Create a "guess the original" game

 Feel free to use 3rd party code or assets for this part of the project, keeping in mind our assessment criteria (noted at the top of the README.)